-Here's just a little primer of 7 signs of a healthy relationship.
+Here's just a little primer of seven signs of a healthy relationship.

 1. Mutual Respect

-If you don't have this - well, it's going to be a tough road.
+If you don't have this, well, it's going to be a tough road.
 This doesn't mean you agree with everything your partner says or does.
-It does mean that you have admiration for each other, and steady undercurrent of love and trust throughout your relationship.
+It does mean that you have admiration for each other, and a steady undercurrent of love and trust throughout your relationship.
 You also have each other's back.

 Abuse, whether it is physical, verbal, or emotional, defies mutual respect in every way, shape and form.
 You have to have mutual respect to have a healthy relationship.